White Abarrio: 2025: Six-year-old season

 At the start of 2025, White Abarrio was entered into his second Pegasus World Cup and was made the second choice behind Locked.
 Settling into fifth place early in the race, he charged on race leader Saudi Crown on the far turn and opened up in the stretch to win by 6 1/4 lengths.
 Two months later, he won the Ghostzapper Stakes at Gulfstream.
-Later in the year, he finished fourth in both the Metropolitan Handicap and the Whitney Stakes.
+Later in the year he finished fourth in the Metropolitan Handicap, the Whitney Stakes and the Jockey Club Gold Cup, all at Saratoga.

 White Abarrio was entered into the 2025 Breeders' Cup Dirt Mile at Del Mar and made the fifth choice on the morning line in the ten horse field.
 Immediately before the race, White Abarrio was scratched by the stewards.
 According to reports, regulatory veterinarians expressed concern about possible lameness in the horse's left front leg.
 The following day, C2 Racing Stable stated that White Abarrio was doing well, with no soundness issues.
+The owners of White Abarrio sued the California Horse Racing Board, Del Mar and the Breeders' Cup in April 2026, alleging that the horse's late scratch from the race violated California regulations and protocols.